 - SymWhite 377 or phenyl ethel resorcinol is an anti-oxidant that reduces inflammation and melanin production.

-- Vitamin C is an antioxidant that acts in multiple ways to decrease pigment production and prevent it being deposited in the skin.
+- Vitamin C is an antioxidant that acts in multiple ways to decrease pigment production and prevent it from being deposited in the skin.
 Vitamin C can be irritating.

 Vitamin A topicals such as retinoic acid act by normalising melanin cell activity and decreasing the melanin production.